matthewjosephtaylor/say-my-name/README.md

 Things that are not a goal of current project, but are ideas for later projects.

-## Thoughts on better trust model for the web

-- Have the _user_ trust the CA's that the browser/OS manufacturers currently trust, and remove all root CA's, except for those under the user's direct control, from devices/browsers.
-- Remove the browser/OS trusted root CA's and have the user 'OK' each new website visited.
-The prompt should include details of others who trust the website (like Apple, Microsoft, Google, etc...), but as a _hint_ not as a _mandate_.
-Allow users to 'always trust' whomever they like, but always let it be the _user's_ choice on who to trust NOT the device/application.

 # Blame

 Matt Taylor https://mjt.dev created 'Say My Name'.
 It is released under the MIT license.